TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The final player in the SVF ecosystem is the Model Derivative service.
 The Model Derivative service converts design files stored in Autodesk cloud apps into SVF, as well as a variety of other formats.
 The service creates and manages "derivatives" of your design files.
 Behind the scenes is a big S3 bucket and a fleet of servers with a variety of desktop applications installed.
 Model derivative service looks at the type of your input design file and the desired output format, then runs the appropriate converter.

 Converters are typically implemented as SVF export plugins that run within a standard desktop application.
 One of the SVF teams built a C++ library for reading and writing SVF files.
-The applications teams were then responsible for using the library to write their plugin.
+The application teams were then responsible for using the library to write their plugin.
 In the early days of SVF, most conversions used Navisworks.
 Navisworks could read most formats, so all it took was implementing a Navisworks SVF export plugin to add Model Derivative support for twenty formats.

 Model Derivative service expects all converters to output a JSON manifest in a standard format, together with a set of files described by the manifest.
 If you ask Model Derivative service to produce multiple different types of derivative, it merges the JSON manifests from each converter together to describe a combined "bubble" of derivatives.
 When querying the Model Derivative service, you need to be aware that the manifest returned can contain data from other conversions that you might not be expecting.